studdmufin/companion-module-audinate-dante-ddm/README.md

 See [HELP.md](./companion/HELP.md) for user documentation which is also what is displayed to the user when they click on the help icon in the UI.

+For large-domain behavior, actions, feedbacks, and performance notes, see [LARGE_DOMAIN.md](./LARGE_DOMAIN.md).

 ### GraphQL CodeGen

 GraphQL CodeGen generates TypeScript types based on the GraphQL schema and operations (mutations, queries, etc.)